 In k) it is stated that the organization shall declare whether the production processes have been assessed for the purpose of, and comply with, Directive 2009/28/EC.
-In view of the "Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen", the organization shall make a similar declaration in the case the production processes have been assessed in accordance with and comply with this regulation including the biomass category [see also g)].
+In view of the "Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen", the organization shall make a similar declaration in the case the production processes have been assessed in accordance with and comply with this regulation including the biomass category [see also g)] and the explicit declaration that the definition of 'endangered plant and animal species' as laid down in this regulation has been applied in this assessment.